Ottoman cruiser Berk-i Satvet

 Berk-i Satvet was a torpedo cruiser of the Ottoman Navy, the second and final member of the Peyk-i Şevket class.
-She was built by the Germaniawerft shipyard in Germany in 1906–07, and was delivered to the Ottoman Navy in November 1907.
+She was built by the Germaniawerft shipyard in Germany in 1906–1907, and was delivered to the Ottoman Navy in November 1907.
 The ship's primary armament consisted of three 450 mm torpedo tubes and a pair of 105 mm guns, and she was capable of a top speed of 21 kn.
-The ship's early career was uneventful; the Italo-Turkish War of 1911–12 passed without any action of the Ottoman fleet.
-Berk-i Satvet saw action during the Balkan Wars of 1912–13 in the Aegean and Black Seas, against Greek and Bulgarian opponents, respectively.
+The ship's early career was uneventful; the Italo-Turkish War of 1911–1912 passed without any action of the Ottoman fleet.
+Berk-i Satvet saw action during the Balkan Wars of 1912–1913 in the Aegean and Black Seas, against Greek and Bulgarian opponents, respectively.

 After the Ottoman Empire entered World War I, Berk-i Satvet was employed in patrols in the Black Sea.
 These included attacks on Russian ports with the ex-German warships Yavuz Sultan Selim and Midilli.
 In January 1915, Berk-i Satvet struck a naval mine while escorting a convoy to Zonguldak; the explosion severely damaged the ship and kept her out of service until April 1918.
 For the remainder of the war, she patrolled the Black Sea.
 The ship was renamed Berk in 1923 and modernized twice, in the mid-1920s and in the late-1930s.
 She remained in service until 1944, when she was stricken from the naval register.
-Berk was ultimately broken up for scrap in 1953–55.
+Berk was ultimately broken up for scrap in 1953–1955.

 Design

 Berk-i Satvet, classified as a torpedo cruiser by the Ottoman Navy (torpido-kruvazör), was also sometimes referred to as a torpedo gunboat.
 She was 80 m long, with a beam of 8.4 m and a draft of 2.5 m.
 She displaced 775 LT while on sea trials.
-The ship was powered by a pair of vertical triple-expansion engines each driving a screw propeller.
+The ship was powered by a pair of vertical triple-expansion steam engines each driving a screw propeller.
+Four coal-burning water-tube boilers provided steam for the engines, and they were vented through a pair of funnels.
 The engines were rated at 5100 ihp for a top speed of 21 kn; Berk-i Satvet had a cruising radius of 3240 nmi.
 Her crew numbered 105 officers and enlisted men.

 Berk-i Satvet's primary offensive armament was her three 450 mm torpedo tubes.
 One was mounted in the bow, above water, and the other two were in deck-mounted swivel launchers amidships.
 She was armed with a pair of 105 mm guns that were placed in shielded single mounts on the forecastle and quarterdeck.
-She also carried six 57 mm guns, four of which were mounted in sponsons, and a pair of 37 mm guns.
+For close-range defense against torpedo boats, she also carried six 57 mm guns, four of which were mounted in sponsons, and a pair of 37 mm guns.
 She had no armor protection.